 Equality Information & Objectives

-Shobnall Primary School strives to ensure that it fulfills its equality duty.
+Shobnall Primary & Nursery School strives to ensure that it fulfils its equality duty.
 The school equality procedures are in place and reviewed annually.
 This process will involve consultation with relevant key stakeholders, i.e. staff, students, parents and governors, and will be open minded in its approach.
-The policy, and the practices that arise out of it, ensure that there is no discrimination within Shobnall Primary School.
+The policy, and the practices that arise out of it, ensure that there is no discrimination within Shobnall Primary & Nursery School.